AI0867/sf-git-irker-pipeline/README.md

 Checks the target channels against a whitelist, then passes on the payload to the local irker instance.

 ## Protocol
-The receiving end supports two protocols, while 'update' uses the legacy kind.
+The receiving end supports two protocols. irkerhook.py uses the standard one, while 'update' uses the legacy kind.

 ### legacy
 The subject is 'irker: ' followed by a pseudo-JSON list of targets.